tezc/redis/hashtemplates.md

 from one fixed field set, Redis takes that as a hint and stores them template-encoded, so the same path also reduces memory.

-**2. For workloads that don't use the command.** New configs let you turn existing hashes into template-encoded ones with no code change, which is handy when upgrading a dataset.
-Conversion happens during RDB load or at runtime as hashes are written (e.g. via `HSET`).
+**2. Automatic conversion, for workloads that don't use the command.** Not every application can adopt a new command, so this PR adds new configs that let Redis convert eligible hashes to template encoding on its own, with no code change.
+This happens on two paths:

+- **At upgrade time:** when an old RDB (full of plain hashes) is loaded, its hashes are converted to templates as they load, so the dataset reclaims memory without being rewritten.
+- **At runtime:** a hash is converted on its next write (e.g. via `HSET`) once it grows past a configurable field count.

+Both paths are off by default; you enable them with field-count thresholds.
 See the configuration section.

 ## When templates help, and when they don't